 - "MDF", meaning "main distribution frame," is a legacy term for the main telecommunications room and entrance facility in a building.
-The word "frame" is a legacy term for a telecommunications rack. - "IDF", meaning "intermediate distribution frame," is a legacy term for all other telecommunications rooms in a building that are not the main TR, and therefore subordinate to the main TR. - A. In Clemson facilities, the TRs in a building may also serve as low-voltage systems equipment rooms, typically containing electronic equipment intended to serve the building or a portion of the building. - B. Clemson prefers that fire alarm control panels (FACP) be mounted in electrical rooms instead of telecommunications rooms. - C. TRs shall not be shared with electrical installations, other utilities, custodial, facilities management or used for storage.
+The word "frame" is a legacy term for a telecommunications rack. - "IDF", meaning "intermediate distribution frame," is a legacy term for all other telecommunications rooms in a building that are not the main TR, and therefore subordinate to the main TR. - A. In Clemson facilities, the TRs in a building may also serve as low-voltage systems equipment rooms, typically containing electronic equipment intended to serve the building or a portion of the building. - B. Fire alarm control panels (FACP) shall not be mounted in telecommunications rooms. - C. TRs shall not be shared with electrical installations, other utilities, custodial, facilities management or used for storage.
 Rather, the MDF and IDFs should be spaces dedicated for CCIT systems use only.